 The A3 problem-solving methodology was first used by Toyota in the 1960s and later embraced by proponents of Total Quality Management, Six Sigma, Lean, and other systematic approaches to continuous improvement.
-“A3” references a European paper size that is about the same size as an American 11-inch by 17-inch tabloid-sized paper.
-Using the A3 method, teams create a one-page improvement project report.
-By limiting the report to one page, teams are forced to be concise and thoughtful about including only relevant information.
-This makes the report easy to digest.
+"A3" references a European paper size that is about the same size as an American 11-inch by 17-inch tabloid-sized paper.
+Using the A3 process, teams create a one-page improvement project report.
+By limiting the report to one page, teams are forced to be concise and thoughtful about including only relevant information needed to solve problems.

-Because our solution supports the A3 technique, we are often asked for tips on how to deploy it.
-Here are a few of the most important things to keep in mind.
+Because our solution supports the A3 technique, and problem-solving and continuous improvement go hand in hand, we are often asked for tips on how to deploy it.
+Here are three steps to success.

-Every problem does not require an A3 - and insisting on one in every instance can actually harm your improvement goals.
-If a problem is simple and the root cause can be uncovered by observation or with the 5 Whys, an A3 is probably not needed.
+Every problem does not require an A3.
+Insisting on one in every instance can actually harm your improvement goals.
+If a problem is simple and the root cause can be uncovered by observation or other problem-solving tools, such as the 5 Whys root cause analysis, an A3 is probably not needed.
 If you insist on one each time, people may simply not report small problems, and they will go unsolved.
 If the cause and solution are apparent, just fix it.

-• The situation tricky enough to warrant using an A3 to provide structure
+• The situation is tricky enough to warrant using an A3 to provide structure

 • The report has communications value